TheYodash/STAR_WARS_APIs_Project/README.md

 #### Must Have:

-- [x] Fetch JSON file from star wars API (https://akabab.github.io/starwars-api/)
+- [x] Fetch JSON file from Star Wars API (https://akabab.github.io/starwars-api/)
 - [x] Display detailed profiles for each character, including wiki.
 - [x] Enable users to pick or search.
-- [x] Showcase an images for each character.
+- [x] Showcase an image for each character.
-- [ ] Implement robust error handling to gracefully handle cases such as invalid input or failed API requests.
+- [ ] Implement error handling to handle cases such as invalid input or failed API requests.
-- [ ] Show the characters in card
+- [ ] Show the characters in the card
 - [ ] Make the page graphically appealing

 #### Should Have:

 - [x] Generate random Star Wars characters for users to explore and learn about.
-- [ ] Enable users to bookmark their favorite characters for easy access.
+- [ ] Enable users to bookmark their favourite characters for easy access.

 #### Could Have:
 - [ ] Implement additional filters for character search, such as species, affiliations, or abilities.